LironKng/ProjectA/README.md

 The project contains several implementations of the Smith Waterman algorithm in different programming languages.
 These implementations can be found in the following files:

-* draftSW.c: C draft implementation of non-parallel matrix operations
+* draftSw.c: C draft implementation of non-parallel matrix operations
-* draftSW.py: Python draft implementation of non-parallel matrix operations
+* draftSw.py: Python draft implementation of non-parallel matrix operations
-* nonParallelSW.py: Python implementation of non-parallel matrix operations
+* nonParallelSw.py: Python implementation of non-parallel matrix operations
-* parallelSW.py:  Python implementation of parallel matrix operations
+* parallelSw.py:  Python implementation of parallel matrix operations
-* numpySW.py: Python implementation using NumPy for matrix operations
+* numpySw.py: Python implementation using NumPy for matrix operations
-* numbaSW.py: Python implementation using Numba, a just-in-time (JIT) compiler for Python
+* numbaSw.py: Python implementation using Numba, a just-in-time (JIT) compiler for Python

 In the Benchmarking.py we compare the runtime performance of Smith Watermann algorithm implemented with highly efficient methods.